avaarm/Fear-Setter/README.md

 Giphy API
 Quote generator API
 (IFTTT & Pushover for future use)
+Adorable Avatars API

 ## Frameworks

-UI KIT (an alternative to bootstrap) - this
+UI KIT (an alternative to bootstrap) - this was chosen because of it's extensive documentation and the high quantitiy of features available.

 ## Authors